 - Go wild with the sprinkles!
 There are many naturally-colored sprinkles available now.
 They work with both the chocolate frosting and glaze.

-- For the best glaze, use a brand new (not opened) can of full-fat coconut milk that has a smooth consistency.
-If the glaze seems too thick, add an additional teaspoon of coconut milk to make it more dip-able.
+- For the best glaze, use a brand new (not opened) can of full-fat coconut milk.
+If the glaze seems too thick, add an additional 1/4 teaspoon of coconut milk at a time to make it more dip-able.
 Be careful not to add too much—it can quickly become too watery and will just absorb into the donut instead of coat it.

 - I have used both non-stick donut pans and these silicone donut pans.
 Both worked amazing!
-Just make sure to grease the pan before piping in the batter.
+Just make sure to grease the pan before adding the batter.

 - ¾ cup almond flour